About

 Patient control

-Members should understand what is happening and why.
+Members can understand what is happening and why.

 Members can choose a primary disease program.